rust-lang/rust/text/0000-prior-art.md

 > interesting to us whether they are brand new or if it is an adaptation
 > from other languages.
 >
-> Note that while precedent set by other languages is some motivation,
+> Note that while precedent set by other languages is some motivation, it does
-> it does not on its own motivate an RFC.
+> not on its own motivate an RFC.
+Please also take into consideration that rust
+> sometimes intentionally diverges from common language features.

 # Drawbacks
 [drawbacks]: #drawbacks